Muzaffar Iqbal

-Muzaffar Iqbāl (Punjabi/Urdu: مظفر اقبال; born December 3, 1954 in Lahore, Punjab, Pakistan) is a Pakistani-Canadian Islamic scholar and author.
+Muzaffar Iqbāl (Punjabi/Urdu: مظفر اقبال; born December 3, 1954, in Lahore, Punjab, Pakistan) is a Pakistani-Canadian Islamic scholar and author.

 Career

+Dr. Iqbal is the President of Center for Islamic Sciences, Canada.
+Previously he has worked at University of Multan, Pakistan (1977-1979), University of Saskatchewan, SK, Canada (1979-84), where he taught Chemistry, South-East Asian Studies Department, University of Wisconsin-Madison (1984-85), where he taught Urdu language and literature, Montreal Neurological Institute (MNI) of McGill University (1986-87), where he worked on development of radio-active tracer drugs for imaging brain cancer, Wood Buffalo National Park, Fort Chipewyan, Alberta (1989), where he worked at the Warden's office.

-Currently, Dr. Iqbal is the President of Center for Islamic Sciences, Canada.
-Between 1992-1996, Iqbal worked as Director (Scientific Information) COMSTECH, the Ministerial Standing Committee on Scientific and Technological Cooperation of the OIC (Organization of Islamic Cooperation).
-From 1996-1998, he served as Director (Scientific Cooperation) of Pakistan Academy of Sciences.
-Between 1999 and 2002, he was the Director of Science and Religion course program of the Center for Theology and Natural Sciences (CTNS), Berkeley, a research center of the Graduate Theological Union.
+Between 1990-1999, he lived and worked in Islamabad, Pakistan: During 1992-1996, he was Director (Scientific Information) at the Ministerial Standing Committee on Scientific and Technological Cooperation of the OIC (Organization of Islamic Cooperation), abbreviated as COMSTECH.
+In 1996, he resigned in protest and in 1998, joined Pakistan Academy of Sciences as Director (International Scientific Cooperation).
+He moved back to Canada in 1999 and between 1999 and 2002, he was the Director of Science and Religion course program of the Center for Theology and Natural Sciences (CTNS), Berkeley, a research center of the Graduate Theological Union.
 In 2000, Dr. Iqbal established the Center for Islam and Science, Alberta, Canada, (renamed Center for Islamic Sciences in 2013).

-In 2009, he initiated a project to produce the first English language encyclopedia of the Qur'an exclusively based on primary Islamic sources, The Integrated Encyclopedia of the Qur'an (IEQ).
-The first volume was published in 2013; in 2020, the project was reconfigured to become an online encyclopedia.
-Iqbal is editor of a journal of Islamic perspectives on science and civilization, Islamic sciences (formerly, Islam & Science).
+As the founding President of CIS, Director Iqbal travelled in Europe, the Muslim World, and some parts of Far East in relation to his research and teaching work in Islam and Science discourse.
+Since 2008, he has devoted most of his work to Qur'anic studies.